Dawson New Mexico Association

 New Special Announcement:

-The Dawson Association has just received permission from the Dawson Ranch to hold the 2024 Dawson Reunion this year during the Labor Day weekend (Saturday, August 31 and Sunday, September 1, 2024).
-More information can be read and downloaded to your personal computer by clicking here for a new copy of the 2024 Dawson Reunion Newsletter and the Miner's Pick.
+The Dawson Association received permission from the Dawson Ranch to hold the 2024 Dawson Reunion during the Labor Day weekend (Saturday, August 31 and Sunday, September 1, 2024).
+Information about the reunion can be read and downloaded to your personal computer by clicking here for a copy of the 2024 Dawson Reunion Newsletter and the Miner's Pick.
+Photos taken at the 2024 Reunion by John Denne can be seen by clicking here.

 The Dawson Reunion held on Labor Day weekend, September 3-4, 2022, was a total success!
 For 2023, the American Hellenic Educational Progressive Association (AHEPA) conducted a Dawson Cemetery memorial paying special respects to the Dawson miners who lost their lives in the 1913 and 1923 mining explosions.